altocodenl/cell/readme.md

 ### Language

+- change dot to dash for placeholders of list
 - do
-   - multiple paths in message for non-native call
    - native calls
       - remove eval from native calls
       - add validations
       - allow + for text, + - for lists/hashes (for lists, by value, for hashes, by key), % for intersection.
       - test each of them, also with multiple arguments
+   - test two step calls
+   - test stop
    - test nested calls
    - test recursive calls
    - test descending funarg (pass function)